 Oakley’s sexy and warm feature film debut is packed with searing emotion and armed with a stunningly considered central performance by McEwen.
 Between them, they manage to balance a set of glinting bathroom mirrors to reveal something stark and vulnerable staring back.

 Anna McKibbin (@annarosemary) is a freelance film critic.
 She received a journalism MA from City University and specializes in pop culture.
 Anna has written for London Film School, Film Cred and We Love Cinema.

-Blue Jean Review: Related — Soundtracks of Television: ‘The Midnight Club’
+Blue Jean Review: Related — Soundtracks of Television: ‘The Crowded Room’